CERT-Polska/mwdb-core/docs/oauth-guide.rst

 .. versionadded:: 2.6.0

-MWDB starting from version 2.6.0 allows allows you to log in using an external identity provider.
+MWDB starting from version 2.6.0 allows you to log in using an external identity provider.
-The OpenID Connect protocol was used for this and it was integrated with the mwdb authentication system.
+The OpenID Connect protocol was used for this and it was integrated with the MWDB authentication system.

 .. warning::